abhi1-2/github_pages/index.md

 <center><img src= "http://drive.google.com/uc?export=view&id=1AO1Dw44v4hMBtu1-N74srcS9ecWjRFHi" width="80%" height="80%" > </center>

- <div style="text-decoration:underline">Digitzation of Vendor Invoices </div>
+ <a style="text-decoration:underline">Digitzation of Vendor Invoices </a>

    We use Document Scanner to extract data from a vendor invoice , like GST info, invoice number ,information of items purchased , the total amount to be paid etc. Further it also helps us to identify if any of the above information is missing or incorrect than the data entered manually and automatically raise disputes.

 <center><img src="https://nanonets.com/blog/content/images/2019/08/OCR_illustration-2.gif" height="50%" width="70%" ></center>

-## 9. <a name="future" style="text-decoration:underline;">Where to next?</a>
+### 9. <a name="future" style="text-decoration:underline;">Where to next?</a>

-### <a name="future" style="text-decoration:underline;">Automated intelligent structured field extraction </a>
+#### <a name="future" style="text-decoration:underline;">Automated intelligent structured field extraction </a>

 As we discussed above to get structured information from Document Scanner we use a set of rules that tell it which data points and where to look for them in the document.
 Now think of a system that can take it to the next level.
 What if instead of giving rules  we just tell it what data points we want and it looks for them automatically?